Gattocrucco/sipmfilter/README.md

   * `templateplot.py`: plot a template saved by `savetemplate.py`.

+  * `tile21gap.py`: determine the size of events in tile 21 files.

   * `toy1gsa-plot.py`: do the plots for the script below.

   * `toy1gsa.py`: temporal resolution at 1 GSa/s.